Land of swords and dragons

 Both - programmers and business think that the goal is to write software.
 Well!
 It’s not!
 It’s all about solving problems, extending a business, and giving new features for customers.
 That’s the goal, that’s the value.

 Imagine that we live in the land of swords and dragons.
 I believe you remember this kind of story.
 What do you think?
 Who programmers would be in this context?
 Farmers?
 Warriors?
 They’d be magicians!
 The creative power of their minds could solve a lot of problems.
-The good ones always advise the king and those together they can defeat the dragon!
+The good ones always advise the king and together can defeat the dragon!